xwmx/nb/README.md

 # set highlight color with setting number (6)
 > notes setting set 6 105
-notes_highlight_color set to '105'
+NOTES_HIGHLIGHT_COLOR set to '105'
 ```

-`NOTES_HIGHLIGHT_COLOR` expects an xterm color number between 0 and 255,
+`notes_highlight_color` expects an xterm color number between 0 and 255,
 and can support higher values for terminals that support many colors.
 Print a table of common colors and numbers with: